 On a flight, during takeoff captain observe interference on Navigation System.
 They found a passenger was using a Laptop.
-Even, you are requested to switch off your mobile phones or change to Airplane mode while travelling by plane.
+Even, you are requested to switch off your mobile phones or change to Airplane mode while traveling by plane.
 Why?

-This is because Cell phones, as well as other personal electronic devices such as laptops; tabs etc emit signals from High Frequency clock oscillators.
+This is because Cell phones, as well as other personal electronic devices such as laptops; tabs etc, emit signals from High-Frequency clock oscillators.
 The resulting Electromagnetic Interference (EMI) can affect aircraft navigation, communication and control systems.

-After Electrical, Electronics and Photometry, ITC India Pvt Ltd has spread its wings in EMC testing.
+After Electrical, Electronics, and Photometry, ITC India Pvt Ltd has spread its wings in EMC testing.

 So, what is EMC (Electro Magnetic Compatibility)?